ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-web-panel.md

 **Note:** You should have Domain pointing to this server.

 ## 4. Create user account  on CentOS Web Panel
 Create user account under User Accounts > New account.
+ For creating a user account it is mandatory that you have a FQDN pointing to your server Public IP at this point.

+ Note: If your server sits behind a NAT network you have to enable the NAT-ed option in CWP settings.
+Usually if you setup your server on AWS or GCP they come with NAT network, so you have to enable NAT-ed in CWP settings.

+ Goto > CWP Settings > Edit Settings select proper Public IP and Private IP  Scroll down and click on activate NAT-ed network configuration and don't forget to Rebuild the Web server once this is enabled.

 <img alt="Cent OS Logo" src="https://support.faveohelpdesk.com/ckeditor_attachements/2020/06/1591272040cwp4.png"  />